 Having elaborated on the spherical harmonic decomposition of the Newtonian potential associated with the compact object and also with the tidal field, we find for the total Newtonian potential the following decomposition:

 where we have separated out the monopole term.
-Since the higher order mass multipole moments, $I_{lm}$, are generated due to the external tidal field $\mathcal{E}_{lm}$, in the linear regime these should be proportional to each other.
+Since the higher-order mass multipole moments, $I_{lm}$, are generated due to the external tidal field $\mathcal{E}_{lm}$, in the linear regime these should be proportional to each other.
 This suggests the following linear response of the gravitating compact object to a slowly varying tidal field \cite{Chia:2020yla}:

 where $-\{(l-2)!/(2l-1)!!\}$ is the overall normalization factor\footnote{Readers may find other choices for this normalization factor in the literature.
-It depends on the definitions of the potentials, mass multipole moments, and their transformation to the corresponding STF counterparts.} and $R$ is a characteristic length scale, often taken to be the radius of the compact object that is being tidally deformed.
-The quantity $k_{lm}$, appearing as the proportionality factor between the mass multipole moments and the tidal field, is referred to as the tidal Love number, and its determination will be one of our primary focuses in this paper.
-On the other hand, the connection between the multipole moment and the time-derivative of the tidal field is defined by the term $\tau_0\nu_{lm}$, where $\tau_{0}$ is a characteristic time scale over which the tidal field changes significantly over time and $\nu_{lm}$ is the proportionality factor that we relate to the tidal dissipation.
-Substituting \ref{def_I} in \ref{potential}, and moving to the Fourier space, we obtain the following expression for the total gravitational potential,
+It depends on the definitions of the potentials, the mass multipole moments, and their transformation to the corresponding STF counterparts.} and $R$ is a characteristic length scale, often taken to be the radius of the compact object that is being tidally deformed.
+The quantity $k_{lm}$, appearing as the proportionality factor between the mass multipole moments and the tidal field, is referred to as the tidal Love numbers, and its determination will be one of our primary focuses in this paper.
+On the other hand, the connection between the multipole moment and the time derivative of the tidal field is defined by the term $\tau_0\nu_{lm}$, where $\tau_{0}$ is a characteristic timescale over which the tidal field changes significantly over time and $\nu_{lm}$ is the proportionality factor that we relate to the tidal dissipation.
+Substituting \ref{def_I} into \ref{potential}, and moving to the Fourier space, we obtain the following expression for the total gravitational potential:

 where $\omega$ is the mode frequency and we have introduced the function